 Tag Archives: Communion in the hand

-From a reader: I am a lay eucharistic minister, and 2 parisheners recieve communion, then dip it in the cup..
+I am a lay eucharistic minister, and 2 parisheners recieve communion, then dip it in the cup..
 I told my parish priest and he never did anything about it.
-He acted as tho he knew it was … Continue reading
+He acted as tho he knew it was wrong, … Continue reading

 QUAERITUR: If we have to agree with Vatican II do we have to agree with Communion in the hand, altar girls, EMHCs, etc?

-From a reader: For the first time in almost 40 years I received on the tongue at this evenings vigil Mass.
-I have been debating for a long time, due to your witness and also that of some faithful friends … Continue reading
+For the first time in almost 40 years I received on the tongue at this evenings vigil Mass.
+I have been debating for a long time, due to your witness and also that of some faithful friends and … Continue reading

-From a reader: Father, what is proper procedure when someone walks up, receives the Eucharist in the hand (BTW, this is the best reason for forcing receiving it by the mouth) and tries to walk out with It?
-Twice I … Continue reading
+Father, what is proper procedure when someone walks up, receives the Eucharist in the hand (BTW, this is the best reason for forcing receiving it by the mouth) and tries to walk out with It?
+Twice I have … Continue reading

 From the website of the newspaper the Catholic Herald of the Diocese of Madison, where H.E.
 Most Rev. Robert Morlino reigns, comes this piece about the manner of reception of Holy Communion.
 I must add, as the writer does not, … Continue reading